Together we make a difference. Volunteer.

 Commitment:

-In the busy season (mid-April to September), volunteers are required to sign-up for a weekly/bi-weekly driving shift.
+April to September, volunteers are required to sign-up for a weekly/bi-weekly driving shift.
 Shifts will be scheduled in either the morning or afternoon and volunteers should generally expect drives ~2-4 hours in length (round-trip).
-From October-March, there is no commitment for this role; volunteers will receive an email when a driver is needed.
+From October-March, there is no required weekly commitment for this role; volunteers will receive an email when a driver is needed.

 Description:

-Youth Leader volunteers help facilitate our many education programs here at GHS alongside our team of Humane Educators.
-From Summer Camp to March Break camp, PA Day Camps, Junior Humane Club, and more, this is an exciting opportunity for high school students to enhance their resume, build leadership, communication, and teamwork skills, and get hands-on animal and youth program experience!
-Hours can also be put towards community service.
+Youth Leaders will help staff run games, crafts and activities during the program.
+This is an exciting opportunity to enhance your resume, build leadership, communication and teamwork skills, and get hands-on animal and youth program experience!
+Hours can be put towards community service.

 Requirements: